pattonsgirl/CEG3120/Projects/Project0/README.md

 ## git files & folders

+Provide descriptions of expected contents and what these are used for

 - .git folder
 - .gitignore file
 - ~~.git/hooks~~

 ## GitHub

+Provide basic how-to-use guides for both.
+This should be short and sweet so that you can refer to it as a quick guide.

 - Pull requests
 - SSH authentication to repositories
 - ~~Actions~~

 ## Resources
+Other resources are welcome, just cite them (you can do lazy citations here, or use markdown to make links throughout your guide)

 - [Pro Git Book](https://git-scm.com/book/en/v2)